timkuel/4760-Operating-Systems/project3/README.md

 been spawned.

 - **user.c**
-	'user.c' or 'user' when launched, will attach to the shared memory created by 'oss'.  'user' will look at the virtual clock nanoseconds and it will generate a random number between 1 and 1000000.  'user' will add that random number to the nanoseconds it saw when it peeked at the shared memory.  'user' will then go into a while loop and try to enter into a critical region.
+	--'user.c' or 'user' when launched, will attach to the shared memory created by 'oss'.  'user' will look at the virtual clock nanoseconds and it will generate a random number between 1 and 1000000.  'user' will add that random number to the nanoseconds it saw when it peeked at the shared memory.  'user' will then go into a while loop and try to enter into a critical region.
 Each iteration of the while loop, 'user' process wil try to gain access to a critical region.